 “Done.”
 Gallow’s voice was lilted, and suddenly his pert mouth was pressed against mine, his tongue sliding between my lips with an almost familiar ease as he kissed me deeply.

 Surprised, I reflected it back with equal gusto.
 His mouth was warm and wet.
 Wanton.
-And when he pulled away, our lips parted breathlessly, a thin line of spittle still connected us.
+And when he pulled away, our lips parted breathlessly, a thin line of spittle still connecting us.

 Hot.

-I looked down, the water line in the tub had been dropping rapidly as we made out, and I could now see him fully.
+I looked down.
+The water line in the tub had been dropping rapidly as we made out, and I could now see him fully.
 Broad shoulders, a tapered waist, and a surprisingly muscular frame–Identical to the dream at Aerowyn Falls.
 Gallow followed my gaze as I stared at the thick head of his engorged length peeking out of the murky bathwater.
 A serene knowing smile quirking his mouth at my expression of disbelief.

 My suspicions were confirmed.
 Gallow had indeed infiltrated my dream in some nefariously delicious fey way.
 My imagination was too limited to have imagined such a cock coupled to Gallow’s frame.
 An eleven inch impossibility.
 An elven chimera with a baby arm attached to his loins.